 It’s not as simple as that, which is why these pet provisions have gotten a lot more interesting.
 As they’ve evolved from a novelty to a routine amenity, the standards for what constitutes a superlative dog park have morphed in tandem.
-The ascension of the dog parks at least partly reflects shifting constituent demand, but it also owes a great deal to collective reactions from previous mistakes—often leaning the hard way and facing the consequences through litigation.
-Unmaintained and unregulated dog parks have on occasion resulted in injuries, not just to people but to other dogs.
+The ascension of the dog parks at least partly reflects shifting constituent demand, but it also owes a great deal to collective reactions from previous mistakes—often learning the hard way and facing the consequences through litigation.
+Unmaintained and unregulated dog parks have on occasion resulted in injuries, both to the dogs and their humans.
 It’s rare—perhaps even unheard of—for a municipally sponsored dog park to consist of a mere chain link fence, a gate and a scruffy patch of grass.
 These days, they have rules.
 Often lots of them.

 Now, about that dog park…Long before they became ubiquitous, these canine communes enjoyed a vibrant life in busy urban centers…places like Hamilton Park in Jersey City.
 Affluent young urban professionals, who are as likely to own a dog as they are unlikely to spawn a child, naturally sought spaces for Fifi and Fido to roam, particularly given the scarcity of large, contained green spaces in most cities, where people rarely enjoy back yards of any great size.
 The dog park fulfilled that demand.
-And I suspect that the earliest dog parks consisted of little more than a chain-link fence, a gate, a possibly a low-lying faucet hooked to public water, for refilling the dog dish.
+And I suspect that the earliest dog parks consisted of the bare minimum: a fence, a gate, a water tap.

 These days, they’re a lot more complicated.
-My first real experience with a dog park was in Greenwood, Indiana, a suburb of Indianapolis, which had an attractive space with an acre enclosed in reliable fencing.At the time of these photos, the park—about a year old in 2009—featured rudimentary obstacle courses for dogs, drinking fountains, and little baggies for picking up their poo.
+My first real experience with a dog park was in Greenwood, Indiana, a suburb of Indianapolis, which had an attractive space with an acre enclosed in reliable fencing.At the time of these photos (2009), the park featured rudimentary obstacle courses for dogs, drinking fountains, and little baggies for picking up their poo.
 But it also had an fob-activated electronic gate, and the only way to get a fob (and thus to access the dog park) was to pay a monthly fee to Greenwood Parks and Recreation, while providing proof that the pooch was up-to-date in all the standard vaccinations (rabies, heartworm, distemper).
-But the dog-owners also had to prove their pets had received vaccinations against the less-common kennel cough, which any many cases required them to make a separate trip to the local veterinarian and incur an additional charge.
-Quite a few hoops to jump through.
-It didn’t seem to deter that many people, though, and on a comfortable summer day, one could usually find a handful of dog-owners with their pups (or two or three), giving plenty of opportunity for Manchester Terriers to romp with Miniature Schnauzers, along with Dobermans and Dachshunds.
+But the dog-owners also had to prove their pets had received vaccinations against the less-common kennel cough, which any many cases required them to make a separate trip to the local veterinarian to incur an additional charge.
+It didn’t seem to deter that many people, though, especially on a comfortable summer day.
+Dobermans would romp with Dachshunds.

-After several visits, I came to the conclusion that the Greenwood dog park was successful enough, employing the public sector’s police power to promote health, safety and welfare of the dogs (and their owners) without getting so bureaucratic that it turned too many people off.
-Then again, I saw it during the summer days when the Greenwood dog park really proved itself; if the weather was less than ideal, attendance at the park was sparse or even non-existent.
-While some dogs can still enjoy running around with their owners in an enclosed space alone, it usually doesn’t stimulate them for more than a few minutes, so it defeats the purpose of exercise.
-Therefore, the Greenwood dog park appeared only a moderate success, exacerbated the fact that most people in the Greenwood area are homeowners with ample back yards…thus affording their dogs plenty of opportunity to run around on their own.
+After several visits, I deduced that the Greenwood dog park was successful enough, employing the public sector’s police power to promote health, safety and welfare of the dogs (and their owners) without getting so bureaucratic that it turned too many people off.
+Then again, when the weather cooled in late fall, attendance at the park thinned to nearly nothing.
+While some dogs can still enjoy running around alone, it usually fails to stimulate them for more than a few minutes, defeating the purpose of exercise.
+Therefore, the Greenwood park appeared only a moderate success, exacerbated the fact that most people in the Greenwood area are homeowners with ample back yard, affording their dogs plenty of opportunity to run around on their own.

 The rules are extensive, yet many of them suggest that, unlike the one in Greenwood, they rely on honesty as the best policy.
-No fob-activated gate, no evidence of vaccinations, and anything bad that happens to or because of your dog is your responsibility.
+No fob-activated gate, no evidence of vaccinations, and any accidents are your responsibility.
 Other dog-owners get to vote the more aggressive dogs (or the less discipline-minded owners) off of the island.
 Collective policing.
-I suspect this works well enough; if it didn’t, and numerous dog-owners sued the City Parks and Recreation Department, we wouldn’t witness such a laissez-faire approach, at least not when I visited these spaces last summer.
+I suspect this works well enough.
+If it didn’t, and numerous dog-owners sued the City Parks and Recreation Department, we wouldn’t witness such a laissez-faire approach.

-I suspect that this Jersey City dog park has avoided most of the litigation that has largely transformed these whimsical spaces into a morass of different regulatory experiments, but even if it eventually gets as bureaucratic as the dog park in Greenwood, the well-heeled neighbors will shell out the money so they can take their pets there.
-After all, they have no other choice if they occasionally want to let their dogs run around off-leash; there’s no other big, open, enclosed space.
-The only condition that might cause these dog parks to fade is if a large, aggressive breed becomes super-trendy.
-But, as of July 2017, the dog breed du jour remains a goofy, friendly, stubborn, generally unthreatening French Bulldog.
+I suspect that this Jersey City dog park has avoided a morass of litigation (and ensuing corrective regulations), but even if it eventually gets as bureaucratic as the dog park in Greenwood, the well-heeled neighbors will shell out the money so they can take their pets there.
+After all, there’s no other big, open, enclosed space for them to run around off-leash.
+The only condition that might cause these dog parks to fade is if a large, aggressive breed becomes super-trendy, in which case the large/small dog sequestration will become sacrosanct.
+Until then, the breed du jour remains the clown-prince French Bulldog.
+Or is it the greyhound?
+English bulldog?
 No harm no foul.